Delinquent Habits (album)

 Delinquent Habits is the first studio album by the American hip hop group Delinquent Habits.
 It was released on June 4, 1996, by RCA, on the RCA/Loud subsidiary, PMP Records.
-Audio production of the album was by Alejandro "O.G.
+The album was produced by Alejandro "O.G.
 Style" Martinez, except for one track produced by Eric Bobo.
 It has guest appearances provided by Sen Dog and Hurricane G on the track "Underground Connection".
 The album peaked at number 74 on the US Billboard 200 and at number 31 on the Top R&B/Hip-Hop Albums chart.
 Two singles were released, "Tres Delinquentes" and "Lower Eastside".

 Singles

 "Tres Delinquentes" was released as the album's lead single on April 7, 1996.
 It contains a sample of "The Lonely Bull", which was originally written by Sol Lake and performed by Herb Alpert in 1962 on his The Lonely Bull.
 The single reached #35 on the US Billboard Hot 100, becoming the first Delinquent Habits' song in the charts.
 It also peaked at #61 on the Hot R&B/Hip-Hop Songs, #10 on the Hot Rap Songs, #22 on the Rhythmic Songs and #71 on the Radio Songs charts.
 Sen Dog of Cypress Hill made a cameo appearance in the music video for "Tres Delinquentes".

 The second single from the album, "Lower Eastside", was released on September 9, 1996.
 It peaked at #36 on the Hot Rap Songs chart, and also has a music video.